LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Methodology

 \subsection{Theoretical Analysis}

 We provide a theoretical analysis here to explain the effectiveness of LoopSR.
-With the No Free Lunch Theorem \cite{NFL_optim, NFL_supervised} telling us a specific model may outstrip a general one, we demonstrate that the wide DR in policy training leads to suboptimal strategy in a specific environment.
-The discrepancy between optimal value functions in the training environment and the testing one is derived in Eq.~\ref{eq-full}.
+With the No Free Lunch Theorem, we demonstrate that wide domain randomization during policy training leads to suboptimal strategy in a specific environment.
+The influence on policy performance of the differences between the training environment and the testing one can be modeled as the discrepancy between optimal value functions. in the training environment and the testing one is derived in (\ref{eq-full}).